ChIDE icon ChIDE

 Sessions in ChIDE

-A session is a list of file names.
+A session is a list of file names and some options for ChIDE.
 You can save a complete set of your currently opened buffers as a session for fast batch-loading in the future.
-Sessions are stored as plain text files with the extension ".ses".
+Sessions are stored as plain text files with the extension ".session".

 Use File | Load Session and File | Save Session to load/save sessions.
 You can turn on/off "last session autoloading" using ChIDE properties variable "save.session".